Reno Arch: History

 In 1963, the original steel arch was replaced by a larger arch with plastic panels, a rotating star and an attached inverted arch below the "RENO" lettering for the slogan "Biggest Little City in the World".
 After this arch was replaced, it was donated to the city of Willits, California.
 The city of Willits removed most of the plastic panels, replaced the star with the flag of the United States and the slogan with "Gateway to the Redwoods" and "Heart of Mendocino County".
-It now straddles Main Street in downtown Willits.
+It now straddles Main Street, State Route 20, in downtown Willits.

 The third and current version was installed by YESCO on August 8, 1987.
 On Tuesday, November 17, 2009, the City of Reno celebrated replacing the 2,076 incandescent 11-watt bulbs in the Reno Arch with 2.5 watt LED bulbs.
 The old incandescent bulbs were given away to spectators to commemorate the event.